 Andrew School is dedicated to encouraging, promoting, and assisting students in their quest for excellence in all school-related endeavors.

-Here are the lists of what your child(ren) will need for the 2017-2018 school year.
+Here are the lists of what your child(ren) will need for the upcoming school year.
 We are giving you the option to use the handy ordering process from Staples, but don't feel that you have to order from them.
 You can always take the list and shop where you like.

 Programs and Services